 - Mount the new alternator.
-In general, the original bolts will be used.
+Typically the original bolts will be used.

 Grounding (Uni-body frame warning): Many newer vehicles have “uni-body” or sheet metal frame structures with no traditional “full frame”.
 Because of seams and adhesive attached body components, additional steps may be required for proper chassis grounding.
 Choose the location on the sub-frame with the thickest metal possible.
 If there is lower than spec charging voltage at the battery, move ground connections or add additional ground cables to different frame components.

-Keep all electrical wiring at least 12” away from heat sources to avoid fire of the cables jacket!
+*** WARNING *** Keep all electrical wiring at least 12” away from heat sources to avoid fire of the cable jacket!

 There are THREE Regulator styles.
-Read each to determine which one your alternator has and read it’s side-note:
+Read each to determine which one your alternator has and read its the included notes: